NIRSpec Micro-Shutter Assembly

 See also: NIRSpec MOS Recommended Strategies, NIRSpec MSA Shutter Operability

-The MSA is deliberately oversized compared to the instrument field stop in the NIRSpec fore-optics, meaning that ~9.6% of the nearly 250,000 configurable micro-shutters are vignetted.
-For on-sky science programs, these shutters are unusable (although they are illuminated by internal calibration lamp exposures).
+The configurable area of the MSA is deliberately oversized compared to the instrument field stop in the NIRSpec fore-optics, with 24,024 shutters (9.6% of the total shutter population) fully or partially vignetted.
+Therefore, for on-sky science observations, these shutters are not usable.
+(Note that the vignetted shutters are illuminated during internal calibration lamp exposures and can be commanded in the usual manner.).

-These shutters either do not close when commanded or have no shutter door.
+• Failed open shutters, which either do not close when commanded (stuck open) or have no shutter door from the time of manufacture.
 Failed open shutters are always open to the sky and always acquire spectra.
-They pose a risk of contamination for NIRSpec MOS and IFU mode science because spectra from a source or background that falls in the aperture will always be collected.
-The failed open shutters are more detrimental to spectral MOS multiplexing and data quality than failed closed shutters, because failed open shutters prevent use of other open science shutters in a row of the MSA.
+They pose a risk of contamination for NIRSpec MOS and IFU mode science because spectra from a source or background that falls in that aperture will always be collected on the detector (see Figure 6).
+Failed open shutters are also detrimental to overall MOS multiplexing as the risk of contamination generally precludes the use of any other shutters in the full row of the MSA.
 When planning MOS slitlet configurations, the locations of science source slits can be limited to those that have no spectral overlap with failed open shutters.
-In the IFU observing mode, these failed open MSA shutters can be mitigated by dithering, by moving targets to new locations in the IFU field (and on the detector), or by acquiring IFU leakage correction exposures to remove the detrimental flux effects.
+In the IFU observing mode, the detrimental effect of the failed open MSA shutters can be mitigated by dithering, by moving targets to new locations in the IFU field (and on the detector), or by acquiring IFU leakage correction exposures.

 Overall operability of the 4 MSA quadrants, as imaged onto the NIRSpec detectors (Q3 and Q4 on the left, Q1 and Q2 on the right, as indicated by faint grey markings).
 Light green shutters are vignetted, dark green are failed closed, and brown shutters are those rendered unusable by the short mask.
 Red shutters (additionally highlighted by red circles) are failed open.
-Vignetted shutters are plotted with transparency so the underlying failed closed and short-masked shutters are visible (illuminated by internal calibration lamp observations).
-Also note the 2 vignetted failed open shutters in Q4.
-The uppermost and lowermost 3 rows of the MSA are marked here as failed closed, but in actuality they illuminate the focal plane beyond the edge of the detectors, and therefore their state is unknown.
+Vignetted shutters are plotted with transparency so the underlying failed and short-masked shutters are visible (illuminated by internal calibration lamp observations).
+Note that 2 of the failed open shutters in Q4 are vignetted and therefore will not cause contamination in on-sky exposures.
+The uppermost and lowermost 3 rows of the MSA are marked here as failed closed, but in actuality they illuminate the focal plane beyond the edge of the detectors, and therefore their state is unknown (they are included in the total number of vignetted shutters, for completeness).
+This diagram follows the layout from Rawle et al. (2022) and has been updated to include shutter operability knowledge as of May 2023.
+For the current operability map, please refer to APT/MPT, which uses the latest operability reference file available.

 Failed open shutters in the MSA

 Exposures to test the contrast of the MSA were taken in imaging mode with the shutters configured to "all closed."
 These long exposure images with a flat field lamp reveal prominent bright spots, which are the shutters that are permanently failed open.
-Extremely low level ghosting (<0.01%) is seen to the left of the four quadrants.
+Extremely low level ghosting (<0.01%) is seen to the left of the four quadrant.
+This is not expected to pose a contamination issue for science exposures.

 MSA flux leakage